-The Transportation Safety Working Group functions as a forum for SCAG staff to engage transportation safety stakeholders in discussions regarding plans, programs, projects, tools, resources, and best practices that support reducing fatalities and serious injuries.
+The Safe and Active Streets Working Group functions as a forum for SCAG staff to engage transportation safety and active transportation stakeholders in discussions regarding plans, programs, projects, tools, resources, and best practices that support reducing fatalities and serious injuries.
 Meetings occur on a quarterly basis and are open to agency staff, elected officials, and the public.
 More information regarding specific meetings and other regional planning working groups can be reviewed online here.

 Transportation Safety Program